 The best interests of the child expanded in context to relocation

 Courts will now be required to order parenting time to each parent based on the child's best interests.
 The best interests criteria will help the court to tailor parenting arrangements for each child's specific situation.
 The best interests of the child test has been expanded in the context of the relocation such that a court in reviewing the issue will now have to consider the following:

 If you are facing residency and relocation issues that requires the expertise of highly skilled family law lawyers, we invite you to contact our firm for a consultation.
 We can assist you in seeking a residence and relocation variance or to respond to such a request from the other parent.

 For over 40 years, clients have trusted in our ability to explain more than simply their legal rights and obligations in a separation or a divorce.
-We focus on sustainable collaboration that leads to creative solutions and enduring dispute resolution.
-There are few family law problems that we have not previously assisted clients in resolving.
 We are confident that you will appreciate our professionalism and personalized service.
 To benefit from our knowledge and experience with respect to mobility, changes to residence, and relocation as part of your separation or divorce, or after a divorce has been finalized, please contact 519-884-0034 or send us an email.
 Many of our clients are referred to us by former and current clients, as well as by lawyers, accountants, and financial advisors.
 We serve clients in Kitchener, Waterloo, Cambridge, Guelph, Stratford, Hamilton, London and surrounding areas.